vbouchet31/blt-acquia-cloud-cron-tasks/README.md

 - Update the scheduled tasks which are different between Acquia Cloud and `blt.yml`.
 The mapping is done based on the task's label.
 - Create the tasks which are in `blt.yml` but not on Acquia Cloud.

+The mapping between tasks listed in the configuration and tasks installed on Acquia Cloud is done via the label.

 ## Advanced usage

 ### BLT command's options